NVIDIA/ais-k8s/helm/authn/README.md

 ### Set up your environment config

-We provide 3 environment types for deployment and reference.
+We provide 2 reference environment types for deployment: `default` and `tls`.

 You can override the variables for these environments in the Helmfile command or create a new environment with its own config values template.